yourlabs/blog/content/posts/2020-02-08-bigsudo-extreme-devops-hacking-operations.md

 get alerting from Slack and Telegram for example.
 Netdata will warn you if it calculates that your disk drive will be full in 7 hours for example.

-Ideally, you'd create a pingdom so that each server monitors the other, then you don't need an external uptime monitoring service.
+Ideally, you'd configure each netdata to monitor the other, then you don't need an external uptime monitoring service.
 Netdata is great at alerting prior to catastrophies, but how you respond to them is another story.

 Netdata is great at discovering services running on a server: it will monitor every postgresql database it finds.
 Note that it won't look for databases